JulienBernard3383279/pico-rectangle/README.md

 As of this release, 8 modes are built-in.

-- Not plugged into USB => Console mode (Melee F1 DAC algorithm + Joybus), unless you press GP2 or GP7 (by default Right and MY), in which case you enter P+ mode.
+- Not plugged into USB => Console mode (Melee F1 DAC algorithm + Joybus), unless you also press GP2 or GP7 (by default Right and MY), in which case you enter P+ mode, or GP6 (by default MX), in which case you enter Ultimate mode.
 If you're not plugged into USB, you enter this mode.

 - Plugged into USB, nothing pressed => Melee GCC to USB adapter mode (Melee F1 DAC algorithm + Adapter USB configuration).